 ‼️ If you have a batch of potatoes with a high level of starch and you can’t send them all back right away, then you can de-starch as above, and you can fill the barrel of chips with hot water and leave for half an hour.
 Rinse and treat as per your standard method.

-Make sure you treat your chips with antioxidant this will stop them from spoiling when out of water.
+Make sure you treat your chips with Ceres Potato Preparation. this will stop them from spoiling when out of water.

 How you fry them is up to you, you can blanch, cook straight through or even crinkle cut.
 This guide will not instantly create the best chips, but it is a step closer.